South Congress

-South Congress (abbreviated SoCo) is a neighborhood located on South Congress Avenue in Austin, Texas, United States.
-It is also a nationally known shopping and cultural district known for its many eclectic small retailers, restaurants, music and art venues and, more recently, food trucks.
+South Congress (abbreviated SoCo) is a neighborhood located on South Congress Avenue in Austin, Texas known as a shopping and cultural district with many eclectic small retailers, restaurants, music and art venues and, more recently, food trucks.

 South Congress begins at the Colorado River and Ann W. Richards Congress Avenue Bridge and runs due south towards Ben White Boulevard/TX-71.
 The area is bordered by two historic South Austin neighborhoods: Travis Heights to the east and Bouldin Creek to the west.

 Since its humble beginnings in the 1850s, South Congress Avenue has been transformed from a rural country road to the capital city gateway and, finally, to the shopping district that it is today.
 Some Austinites attribute its enduring popularity to the unobstructed view of the Texas State Capitol.

 History

 Edwin Waller designed Congress to be Austin's most prominent thoroughfare in the 1830s.
 However, Congress did not extend south of the Colorado River until 1852 when James Gibson Swisher donated land for a road that was both the postal route to Austin and the main highway to San Antonio.
 Growth along South Congress slowed during the 19th century; it was not until the completion of a concrete bridge in 1910 that South Austin had reliable transportation over the river.
 Rapid growth finally came to South Austin in the 1920s, as the streetcar was expanded down South Congress.
 As hundreds of bungalows were built in South Austin, more commercial enterprises began appearing south of the river - especially on South Congress.
 By 1931, South Congress was finally paved all the way from the river to the railroad at present-day Ben White Boulevard.

 Many of South Congress's icons opened their doors between 1930 and 1960.
 The Austin Motel opened in 1938 and the Hotel San José shortly thereafter.
 The hamburger stand that would eventually become the legendary Night Hawk opened on South Congress in 1932.
 Another major development was the Twin Oaks Shopping Center at the northeast corner of Oltorf Road and South Congress.
 It was one of Austin's first "strip" shopping venues when it opened in 1954.
 South Austin opened further during the 1950s, as the Congress Avenue Bridge was widened and the construction of Interstate 35 provided an alternative north–south route.

 During the 1970s, South Congress became a mecca for artists, musicians and their supporters.
 The legendary Armadillo World Headquarters opened at the corner of South Congress and Barton Springs Boulevard in 1970.
 Tourist traffic declined on South Congress with the rise of I-35 and many businesses fell into disrepair.